Keystone State Games are back in Luzerne County

 Everyone with all abilities are out getting their heart rates up while improving their health.

-“It’s rougher because we don’t play as much hockey and there are no practices are much, you’re just tired most of the time,” said Kupp.
+“It’s rougher because we don’t play as much hockey and there are no practices, you’re just tired most of the time,” Kupp said.

 The pandemic did change some things this year.
 They did not bring back wrestling, karate, or swimming, because of close contact.
 The games run until this Sunday.